JudgeGroovyman/JudgeGroovyman.github.io/Programming.md

 ---------------------
 Some of these have lightning fast websites which makes a big impression on me.
 Others are quite slows

 Investigate:
 ----------------
-QuickBASIC, PureBasic, PowerBASIC, Blitz Basic, XBasic, Turbo Basic, Visual Basic, FutureBASIC, REALbasic, FreeBASIC.
-R, LiveCode
+QuickBASIC, PowerBASIC, XBasic, Turbo Basic, Visual Basic, FutureBASIC, REALbasic, FreeBASIC.
+R,

 Defold
 pysdl2 Updated this year!
 What do I have in my humble bundle and steam accounts?
-AGKPython
-AGKSharp
 AGKJava
+Delphi for DOS perhaps?
+Which situations can I best directly access OpenGL or Vulkan calls and still have some surrounding game engine niceties?
+Command Line Graphics LIbraries
+Command Line GUI Libraries
+All other GUI Libraries
+All C++/Java/C# Gaming Libraries that aren't a whole environment or IDE GameGuru
+FPSCreator Classic the Game creators
+Pico 8 , GDevelop, PixelVision 8, VOxatron, Godot Game Engine and many more Those are maybe engines but definitely discords

 Most Expensive Ones: